 The programme offers specialisations in classical music, contemporary music, improvised music/jazz and folk music – where all the students are part of the same programme.

 The distinctive aspect of this programme lies in how you plan and execute your Master’s Project.
 You can complement it with project work, repertoire studies, elective subjects and external practice in the music community, among other things.
-The course Music in Perspective will help you to acquire important knowledge and experience through critical reflection on your role as a performing musician in society.
+The course Music in Perspective will help you acquire important knowledge and experience through critical reflection on your role as a performing musician in society.

-Performing artist at a high level
+Performing artists at a high level

 This programme is a good choice for you if you have a sound professional foundation and are strongly motivated to develop further as a performing artist at a high level.
 This programme will enable you to become an active, reflective and inquisitive artist.